eliashaeussler/typo3-warming/Documentation/Introduction/Index.rst

 What does it do?
 ================

-The extension provides a service to warm up Frontend caches based on an XML sitemap.
+The extension provides a service to warm up Frontend caches based on XML sitemaps.
 Cache warmup can be triggered in various ways:

--   Via the :ref:`TYPO3 backend <backend-toolbar>`
+-   From the :ref:`TYPO3 backend <backend-toolbar>`
 -   Using a :ref:`console command <console-commands>`
 -   Directly with the :ref:`PHP API <using-the-api>`